kkreine/DS-blackjack/README.md

-This is a Java blackjack card game made for the Data Structures course at Loyola University New Orleans.
+Text-based Java blackjack card game implementing Linked Lists made for the Data Structures course at Loyola University New Orleans.